 Part 4 Duty of Employers to Consult

-There are two Sections in the Act - Sections 35 and 36 - that spell out that the employer must consult with employees - either through their elected OHS Representative/s or, where there is no OHS Rep, then with the employees directly.
+Section 35 of the Act1 spells out that the employer must consult with employees - either through their elected OHS Representative/s or, where there is no OHS Rep, then with the employees directly.
 Where there is an elected HSR, the consultation may also involve the workers.
 The employer must consult about:

 - how consultation is going to happen